pgoergler/Logging/README.md

 =======

 Logger for PHP (PSR-3)
 Each lines of a debug are prefixed.
-So it's easy to "__grep__" to extract specific lines.
+So it's easy to "grep" to extract specific lines.

 Usage